l3uddz/traktarr/README.md

   --help          Show this message and exit.

 Commands:
-  movies  Add new movies to Radarr. run     Run in automatic mode. shows   Add new shows to Sonarr.
+  movies                Add new movies to Radarr. run                   Run in automatic mode. shows                 Add new shows to Sonarr. trakt_authentication  Authenticate Traktrarr to index your personal...
   ```